YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 You don't have to worrying about the mismatching between the number of arguments you pass and the number of `ARGV` in the script.
 Also, if you pass the variable which isn't defined in the Rust side, the compile error lets you know that.

-You may want to reuse the same script, changing the arugments.
+You may want to reuse the same script, changing the arguments.

 The library supports such case.
 If you use `lua_f` macro instead of `lua` macro, the argument variabls can be set later.
 But the resulting script object forces you to set all the arguments.
 You cannot call `invoke` until you set all the required arguments.